meChiel/S3T/README.md

 ![alt text](https://github.com/meChiel/S3T/blob/master/my_icon.png "S3T Logo")

-This software is still in active development and for this, not user nor developper friendly.
+*Disclaimer: This software is still in active development and for this, not (yet) user nor* *developper friendly.*

+A tool to segment and analyze high troughput screen recordings of electronically stimulated synapses.

-Some examples to get you started will be created in the future.
+Some examples to get you started will be created in the future:

-For now start with segGUIV1.m
+For now start with: **segGUIV1.m** for a GUI start and
+*createSpineMovie.m*: To create artificial 96-well plate recordings.
+(You will need ImageJ pre-installed for the creation of tiff movie files from the png files.)

 Author: Michiel Van Dyck (2018) Antwerp, Belgium